LivePersonInc/developer-center/pages/documents/RichMessaging/StructuredContent/Introduction-to-Structured-Content.md

 | tag           | Further specifies the template type                                                 | String | N        |
 | elements      | List of element objects                                                             | Array  | Y        |

-All templates will have a basic object that holds the elements array.
+All templates will consist of an object that holds the elements array.
 The object will always have a type and optionally have a tag.
-Tag is only relevant when using third party connector like FB, RCS,
+The tag is only relevant when using third party connectors like Facebook Messenger, Apple Business Chat, etc.

 Below you will find basic elements, their styling, and their click operations, that are common within all templates.

 When you are comfortable with the basic elements, you can see them in action in the various templates for Mobile SDK & Web, Facebook Messenger, Apple Business Chat, etc.

 ### Basic Elements